fhajji/sodium-wrapper/README.md

 The executables are in the path specified by *buildRoot* in *CMakeSettings.json*.
-The main point to consider is that the executables need both *libsodium.dll* in the same folder.
+The main point to consider is that the executables need *libsodium.dll* in the same folder.

 On my system: